jthistle/personality-web/setup/README.md

 ## Config

-In setupProxy.js, set the IP to the one server.js is running on - this should be the local IP address of the device that this everything is running on.
-Set the URL of config.js to also have this same IP, or do something.
-I don't have a clue how the proxy works to be honest.
+In config.js, set the IP to the one server.js is running on - this should be the domain name/address of the device that this everything is running on.

 ## Running

 ### Backend

-`node src/server.js`
+`node backend/server.js`

-`node src/gameManager.js`
+`node backend/gameManager.js`

 ### The important part